So Long, See You Tomorrow is a Korean movie about two high school friends and their lifelong regrets.

 Kang Hyun

 Due to his worldly sophistication, Kang Hyun becomes a confident and self-assured youth.
 His natural charisma influences Dong Joon, who mirrors his friend's interests.
 They read similar books, have mutual tastes in music, and even share the same habits.
 In one scene, Kang Hyun playfully puts a thumb on his nose during a book recommendation.
 Decades later, the adult Dong Joon copies his friend's gesture when talking to his niece.
-The imitation is a deliberate storytelling choice, demonstrating Kang Hyun's transcendent impact on Dong Joon's life.
+The imitation is a deliberate storytelling choice, demonstrating Kang Hyun's lasting impact on Dong Joon's life.

 Like Dong Joon, Kang Hyun is also gay.
 He seems enlightened about his sexuality, not letting it affect his confidence.
 As the two teens spend time together, they develop an attraction.
-During an exchange, Kang Hyun recommends "Giovanni's Room", a renowned classic in LGBTQ+ literature.
+During an exchange, Kang Hyun recommends "Giovanni's Room", a celebrated work in LGBTQ+ literature.
 Through this niche book referral, the underlying subtext is that Kang Hyun has come out to his friend.
 Simultaneously, he suggests that Dong Joon is inclined the same way.
 Dong Joon, who felt alienated due to his repressed sexuality, has found a like-minded companion.

 Fearless

 Besides taking pride in his sexuality, Kang Hyun's advice extends to other experiences.
 Fortune favours the bold, whereas fear can prevent you from fulfilling opportunities.
 You won't achieve your most incredible feats if you're scared of everything.
 Philippe Petit certainly didn't let paranoia overtake him whenever he got on the tightrope.
 By the same logic, Kang Hyun believes that being ambitious requires fearlessness.
 Leading by example, he motivates Dong Joon to stop being meek and passive.
-Don't allow those pesky insecurities to dictate your whole life.
+Don't allow those insecurities to dictate your whole life.

 Downfall

 Dong Joon is one of the spectators in the crowd.
-During the commotion, the two teens lock eyes briefly, but Dong Joon averts his gaze out of self-consciousness.
-Many emotions are happening in this moment.
+Amid the commotion, the two teens lock eyes briefly, but Dong Joon averts his gaze out of self-consciousness.
+Many emotions arise in this moment.
 One is grief.
 Anyone would be sad to hear about a suicide, especially if the tragedy happens to a close friend.
 Another is shock.
 Kang Hyun's psychological instability appears disturbing.
 Dong Joon has never seen him lose composure like this before.
 A third feeling is helplessness.
 Our socially awkward protagonist doesn't know how to comfort his distraught friend.

 Dong Joon could have intervened or offered emotional support, yet he froze on the spot.
 Few people are prepared to handle such an intense psychological crisis, let alone an inexperienced teen.
-Later, Dong Joon saw an opportunity to talk to Kang Hyun, but he allowed the moment to pass.
+Later, Dong Joon sees an opportunity to talk to Kang Hyun, but he allows the moment to pass.
 Driven by fear, his nature is to stay passive and do nothing.
 He lacks the courage to approach his bereaved companion, not knowing what to say or how to express his love.
 His cowardly inaction becomes a defining moment in Dong Joon's life.
 It turns into one of his lifelong regrets.

 Plot twist